salem-w/Filmology/README.md

 #To Compile and Run

-To compile the program and run it you must obtain API through here --> https://www.themoviedb.org/documentation/api and once you obtain the API key you can place it into the recommended location of the app's build.gradle file. **_WARNING_**: Not the module build.gradle file.
+To compile the program and run it you must obtain API through [here](https://www.themoviedb.org/documentation/api) and once you obtain the API key you can place it into the recommended location of the app's build.gradle file.

+**_WARNING_**: Not the module build.gradle file.
 Leave the single quote ' followed by the double quotes " otherwise you will obtain weird errors.
 So it should look like '"Your api key here"'.

 #TODO